MoritzLaurer/prompt_templates/docs/agents.md

 # Agents

+!!! note
+    Standardizing the sharing of tools and agents is in an early experimental stage.

 How could the sharing of agents be standardized on the HF Hub?

 A good standard for sharing agents should be: modular, open, and interoperable.